Personal Leave of Absence

 This policy provides the process for requesting a Personal Leave of Absence not covered by another policy.

-This policy applies to all eligible non-faculty Professional Staff Members, excluding any Professional Staff Member who is affiliated with a collective bargaining unit, provided that the Professional Staff Member (1) has been employed by Drexel University for at least one full year; (2) is in good standing (e.g., not on a Performance Improvement Plan); (3) has stated unequivocally that the Personal Leave of Absence has not been requested for the purpose of seeking or obtaining employment outside the University; and (4) has stated unequivocally that the Personal Leave of Absence has not been requested for the purpose of working for another employer or pursuing an independent business venture during such leave.
+This policy applies to all benefit eligible Professional Staff Members, excluding any Professional Staff Member who is affiliated with a collective bargaining unit, provided that the Professional Staff Member is (1) is in good standing (e.g., not on a Performance Improvement Plan); (2) has stated unequivocally that the Personal Leave of Absence has not been requested for the purpose of seeking or obtaining employment outside the University; and (3) has stated unequivocally that the Personal Leave of Absence has not been requested for the purpose of working for another employer or pursuing an independent business venture during such leave.

-Department Head is defined as the highest ranking administrator in a department or college of the University (e.g., Vice President, Dean or Department Chair).
+Department Head is defined as the highest ranking administrator in a department or college/school of the University (e.g., Vice President, Dean or Department Chair).

 Occurrence is defined as (1) a period of absence, which may consist of one day or a series of consecutive days; and (2) an incident of lateness.

 Professional Staff Member is defined as an individual employed in any non-faculty category by Drexel University, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.